 Thank you for sending the information on the scope of services Ace Finance can offer Tim Robbins.
 I spoke to him this morning, and he has decided to use our BAS services permanently.
-As per Ace

-Finance's policy, before we provide BAS services to new clients, we must have a written agreement with the client setting out the terms and conditions of the engagement.
+As per Ace Finance's policy, before we provide BAS services to new clients, we must have a written agreement with the client to set out the engagement's terms and conditions.

-I would like you to use the template below to draft a letter of engagement for Awesome Landscapes setting out the terms and conditions of the BAS service arrangement.
+I would like you to use the template below to draft a letter of engagement for Awesome Landscapes, setting out the terms and conditions of the BAS service arrangement.
 Please date the letter 20/06/2020, and address the letter to: